noirscape/noirscape.github.io/_posts/2015-10-20-lands-of-war-chapter-i.md

 The inside of the Pokéball had darkened and a small wooden rack and a bed appeared.
 Tired, I hang the Shield on the rack and lay down on the bed.

-**"Such a curious Aegislash you are.
-Getting caught after all these years of fleeing in your years of weakness."
+<strong> "Such a curious Aegislash you are.
+Getting caught after all these years of fleeing in your single moment of weakness."

 "WHO ARE YOU?"